FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target

 \subsection{Sparse Semantic Module}

-The sparse semantic module (SSM) is a core component that implements our proposed sparse semantic method, as illustrated in Fig.~\ref{fig:proposed_framework} (d).
+The sparse semantic module (SSM) is incorporated into the temporal feature extraction paths of both the FSTSRM and BSTSRM modules, with its specific structure illustrated in Fig.~\ref{fig:proposed_framework} (d).
 It is designed to achieve efficient long‑range temporal modeling by strategically processing a subset of frames, thereby reducing computational overhead while enhancing feature propagation across distant frames.
 The SSM operates in three consecutive stages: sparse grouping, intra‑group spatio‑temporal semantic propagation, and temporal reassembly.